Distance Education Complaint Process

-This information is designed to assist out-of-state distance education students in the event they need to file a complaint.
+This information will assist distance education students—especially out-of-state students—in the event they need to file a complaint.
 Michigan public universities operate as autonomous institutions, and there is not a state agency that adjudicates complaints regarding distance education offered by the "publics."
 Complaints must be filed with the individual university.

-For complaints about the technology, help desk support, and proctoring issues, students may contact the director of the Office of Extended Learning at 810-766-6798 (email@example.com).
+For complaints about the technology, help desk support, and proctoring issues, students may contact the director of the Office of Extended Learning at 810-766-6798 or email@example.com.
 This office can also assist the student in reaching the appropriate individuals who may address the student issue.

 UM-Flint is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Complaints concerning broad institutional academic practices, such as those that raise issues regarding UM-Flint’s ability to meet accreditation standards, may be filed with the Higher Learning Commission.